canopas/group-track-flutter/README.md

 <key>ApiMapKey</key>
 <string>your_map_api_key</string>
 ```
+Note: Set iOS minimum deployment target to 14.0 or higher

 ### Add config.dart
 Inside the `data/lib` directory, create a new file named `config.dart`.
 This file will store your place API key, follow format: